Geopolitics And Tape Bombs Everywhere You Look

 Now I know there are a lot of folks out there who apparently don't seem to appreciate the extent to which markets move dramatically on tape bombs like those, but those folks are just wrong:

-The dollar dropped to a fresh low for the session and 10Y yields fell to their lowest since November 17.
+The dollar dropped to a fresh low for the session and 10-Y yields fell to their lowest since November 17.

-I would strongly encourage you to consider all of the above when you think about stocks (NYSEARCA:SPY) trading at record high multiples
+I would strongly encourage you to consider all of the above when you think about stocks (NYSEARCA:SPY) trading at record high multiples.

-On that note I'll leave you with about as clear and simple a chart as I can possibly construct which, as always, you can just feel free to completely ignore...
+On that note, I'll leave you with about as clear and simple a chart as I can possibly construct which, as always, you can just feel free to completely ignore.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.